Mercypearls/Celo-tutorial/README.md

 3. Blockchain technology and smart contracts
 4. Read this article for basic understanding on [ Celo Oracle](https://docs.celo.org/protocol/oracle)

 ## Requirements
 Before you get started, you’ll need the following:

 1. A working laptop
 2. Internet access
 3. IDE environment of choice(VsCode or Remix recommended)
+4. Node.js and npm installed on your local machine.
+6. Access to the Celo network for deploying and testing smart contracts

 # Overview of Celo Oracles